ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 fills them.

-The **Advanced Settings** tab will contain a single optional text field that allows the user to assign an id to the abbreviation element.
+The **Advanced Settings** tab will contain a single optional text field that allows the user to assign an ID to the abbreviation element.

 The code snippet presented below shows a full definition of the contents of both plugin tabs.